Indicator Functions: Distilling the Information from Gaussian Random Fields: Testing the result

 Inspection of the figures shows that the approximations (such as working only to first order) made in deriving Equations~\ref{eq:sminfoeq} and \ref{eq:twovalapprox} do have an impact on the their accuracy; in particular it is evident that higher-order terms prevent information from vanishing at $\nu=\pm 1$, as Equation~\ref{eq:sminfoeq} would indicate.
-Nevertheless, it is clear that the greatest amount of information comes from $\nu$-values at or near the limit of the Gaussian approximation; in both tested cases, this corresponds to $N_1 \sim 100$ survey cells falling into the density bin.
+Nevertheless, it is clear that the greatest amount of information comes from $\nu$-values at or near the limit of the Gaussian approximation; in both tested cases, this corresponds to $N_1$ (the expected number of survey cells falling into the density bin---shown on the upper axis\footnote{Note that our use of 10,000 realizations allows us to resolve expected numbers of cells down to $10^{-4}$.}) being of order of magnitude of 100.
 At such densities, the cells are rare enough to be sensitive to changes in amplitude, but not so rare as to be dominated by Poisson noise.

-The figure also shows the information contained in the full correlation function $\xi(r)$, obtained by modeling the observed distribution of $\hat{\xi}(r)$ as a Gaussian.
-Two facts are evident: (a) near the limits of the Gaussian approximation (again, near $N_1 \sim 100$), the indicator correlation function $\xi_I(r)$ contains \emph{more} information than the full correlation function $\xi(r)$; (b) the information in $\xi(r)$ does increase with volume (as expected),\footnote{Although it seems not to be completely proportional to volume; comparing the left panel to the right, the volume increases by a factor of 8, whereas the information increases only by 6; recall that in these tests we consider only one bin in $r$, not the information in the entire correlation function.} whereas, to first order, the information in $\xi_I(r)$ does not.
+The figure also shows the information contained in the standard correlation function $\xi(r)$, in the same radial distance bin $R=[60, 80)h^{-1}$ Mpc; we calculate this information by modeling the observed distribution of $\hat{\xi}(r)$ as a Gaussian.
+Two facts are evident: (a) near the limits of the Gaussian approximation (again, where $N_1$ is of order of magnitude $100$), the indicator correlation function $\xi_I(r)$ contains \emph{more} information than the full correlation function $\xi(r)$ at this distance; (b) the information in $\xi(r)$ does increase with volume (as expected),\footnote{Although it seems not to be completely proportional to volume; comparing the left panel to the right, the volume increases by a factor of 8, whereas the information increases only by 6; recall that in these tests we consider only one bin in $r$, not the information in the entire correlation function.} whereas, to first order, the information in $\xi_I(r)$ does not.
 Nevertheless, the larger volume allows Equation~\ref{eq:sminfoeq} to be valid for larger values of $|\nu|$; thus the information in $\xi_I(r)$ for these liminal $\nu$-values continues to outstrip the information in $\xi(r)$.
 We discuss both of these counter-intuitive observations below in Section~\ref{sec:disc}.